davidhalladay/Frido/README.md

 ---

 ## Download pre-trained models

+> Microsoft’s blob storage no longer allow anonymous downloads per the latest company wise security policy.
+The pretrained-weights may not be available by the following script.
+> Please kindly download the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1Qu_wCYAxJSqGv9BxXGo1Wu1CsV061rz5?usp=drive_link).

 The following table describs tasks and models that are currently available.
 To auto-download (using azcopy) all model checkpoints of Frido, please use following command:
 ```bash